-All regulations concerning studies at the ETH are available in the "Rechtssammlung der ETH Zürich"27.
+All regulations concerning studies at the ETH are available in the "Rechtssammlung der ETH Zürich"29.

-The credit system used is based on the European Credit Transfer System (ECTS, in this brochure is synonymous with CP).
-CP are a standard measure for the students' working time required to reach the educational goals.
+The credit system used is based on the European Credit Transfer System (ECTS).
+Credits are a standard measure for the students' working time required to reach the educational goals.
 Calculations are based on a total of 1500 to 1800 working hours per year, equivalent to 60 credits.
 Thus, 1 credit corresponds to 25 to 30 hours of total work.